GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

 ArrayBuffer values transferred from the server such as `challenge`, `user.id` and credential `id` for `excludeCredentials` need to be encoded on transmission.
-Make sure to decode them on the RP front-end before passing the values to the WebAuthn API call.
+Make sure to decode them on the RP frontend before passing the values to the WebAuthn API call.
 We recommend using Base64URL encode.

 {% endAside %}